-- 7.1 (1) [LAPSED.]
-This Instrument comes into force on February 17.
-2016. - (2) [LAPSED.]
-Despite section 3.1, until December 31, 2016, a recognized clearing agency is not required to implement rules, procedures, policies or operations designed to ensure that a recognized clearing agency meets or exceeds the following: - (a) PFMI Principle 14; - (b) key consideration 4 of PFMI Principle 3 and key consideration 3 of PFMI Principle 15 with respect to a clearing agency's recovery and orderly wind down plans; and - (c) PFMI Principle 19. - (3) [LAPSED.]
-In Saskatchewan, despite subsection (1), if these regulations are filed with the Registrar of Regulations after February 17, 2016, these regulations come into force on the day on which they are filed with the Registrar of Regulations.
+- 7.1 (1) This Instrument comes into force on February 17, 2016.7.1 (1) This Instrument comes into force on February 17, 2016. - (2) Despite section 3.1, until December 31, 2016, a recognized clearing agency is not required to implement rules, procedures, policies or operations designed to ensure that a recognized clearing agency meets or exceeds the following: - (a) PFMI Principle 14; - (b) key consideration 4 of PEMI Principle 3 and key consideration 3 of PEMI Principle 15 with respect to a clearing agency's recovery and orderly wind down plans; and - (c) PFMI Principle 19. - (3) In Saskatchewan, despite subsection (1), if these regulations are filed with the Registrar of Regulations after February 17, 2016, these regulations come into force on the day on which they are filed with the Registrar of Regulations.